5 Cleaning Tips From The Company That’s All Over Instagram

-Though McAllister’s Calgary-based residential cleaning business is only two years old, she’s quickly amassed an online #cleaningarmy of fans that spans Canada and the U.S. Much of that growth came when we all suddenly found ourselves locked down at home with little to do and a newfound appreciation for bleach.
+McAllister’s Calgary-based residential cleaning business is nearly six years old, and she’s quickly amassed an online #cleaningarmy of fans that spans Canada and the U.S. Much of that growth came when we all suddenly found ourselves locked down at home with little to do and a newfound appreciation for bleach.
 McAllister’s deep-cleaning tutorials and tips offer a way to keep busy (or, at the very least, soothed by the seeming ease with which she can transform the crustiest sink or grungiest floor).

 Best of all, her hacks actually work, as proven by her followers who regularly share their own transformations.
 And you don’t need pricey professional supplies—so, if your local store is sold out of powdered Tide, you can blame McAllister (more on that in a second).

-With a long winter ahead, we asked McAllister for her very best cleaning tips (spoiler alert: I tried them out and I’m completely hooked.)
+We asked McAllister for her very best cleaning hacks (spoiler alert: I tried them out and I’m completely hooked.)
 From how to tackle the (surprising) filthiest spot in most homes to her trick for way easier toilet-cleaning, she spilled all of her not-so-dirty secrets.

 1. Powdered Tide is your best friend

 Of all the cleaning products that McAllister has tried, she keeps returning to the same thing both her mom and grandmother swore by: a box of classic Tide Powder Laundry Detergent.
 “It works great on floors, walls, baseboards, even bathtubs—you can scrub it into a paste and it takes soap scum off,” she explains.
 “It’s so versatile; it’s really just magic.”
+There’s no need for fancy cleaning tools in her books.

 The combination of surfactants (the sudsy stuff that helps release dirt), enzymes (proteins that break down stains) and the gritty texture make for a powerful cleaner for almost any hard surface (and of course, your laundry itself).
-Whether you’re scrubbing out the inside of your fridge or mopping your hardwood, McAllister recommends filling your sink or a bucket with hot water and adding one teaspoon of powdered Tide.
+Whether you’re scrubbing out the inside of your fridge or mopping your hardwood, McAllister recommends filling your kitchen sink or a bucket with hot water and adding one teaspoon of powdered Tide.

 2. Get over your bleach aversion